tahjmahal/Assignment-Programming-Assignment-2-Lexical-Scoping/README.md

 # Assignment-Programming-Assignment-2-Lexical-Scoping
-Example: Caching the Mean of a Vector
+Example: Caching the Inverse of a Matrix